wilsonfsouza/gobarber-frontend-web/README.md

 By signing up, clients can schedule a new appointment with all available stylists working at the business.
 On the other hand, registered stylists have access to a web interface to manage their schedules with real-time updates (new or canceled appointments).

+To see the **REST API**, click here: [GoBarber REST API](https://github.com/wilsonfsouza/gobarber-rest-api)<br />
+To see the **mobile client**, click here: [GoBarber Mobile](https://github.com/wilsonfsouza/appbarbershop)

 ---

 ## ⚙️ Features

-The web page was designed to be used by hairstylists.
+The web page was designed to be used by service providers.
 Clients can schedule appointments by using the mobile application.

 Don't need authentication: